Cancer Counseling Hotline

 “In addition, the increasing use of stereotactic radiosurgery over whole brain radiation for people suffering from secondary brain tumours means considerably fewer side effects, and patients would thus be able to enjoy a better quality of life after treatment.”

 Brain tumours are abnormal cells that grow in the brain.
 About two-thirds of brain tumours are secondary tumours, meaning that they originated elsewhere, usually the lung, breast or colorectal region.
 These cancers then metastasised to the brain.
 The remaining one-third are primary tumours where the tumours originate in the brain.

-Most of the time, doctors do not know the cause of primary brain tumours but some can be related to rare genetic disorders, said Dr Yang.
+Most of the time, doctors do not know the cause of primary brain tumours but some can be related to rare genetic disorders, said Dr Edward Yang Tuck Loong.
 Among primary tumours, a significant proportion are benign.